The Story Behind ‘The Search’: Triumph and Tragedy – A Swiss Film History

 Wechsler secretly includes the material in his list of stories MGM wants to present, travels to California – and Hollywood bites.
 Behind Lindtberg’s back, however, he then entrusts the story to a Hollywood author, Peter Quarter, who also comes from Austria.
 The requirements: to turn the grandmother into a mother and to delete all references to the attack.
 And although Lindtberg is among the largest present-Successes – something like that «Fusilier Wipf», “Marie Louise” or “The last chance” – who also directed, Wechsler hired Fred Zinnemann (later known for his worldwide success) as director «High Noon»).

-After the theatrical release of «The Search» Zinnemann will write to Lindtberg about the uneasiness he feels over and over again in the face of the film’s success, since the idea actually came from him and “you actually should have made the film!”
+After the theatrical release of «The Search» Zinnemann will write to Lindtberg regarding the uneasiness he feels over and over once more in the face of the film’s success, since the idea actually came from him and “you actually should have made the film!”
 Nevertheless, he gladly accepts when Wechsler makes him the offer.
 The story of an American soldier in the occupied zone who takes care of a disturbed orphan boy touches him.
 And he also likes the fact that the whole thing will be filmed in a semi-documentary style – in the real rubble of the war and partly with lay people, especially children, who experienced the Nazi crimes firsthand, sometimes even in a concentration camp.

 Director Fred Zinnemann, taken in the 1940s.Image: Wikimedia Commons